-You can complete this form digitally, print to PDF and email to email@example.com.
-For those without email or who prefer using US Mail, please complete the form, print and mail to 1935 Wenz Ave, Chaska, MN 55318.The application submission deadline is midnight on Monday, March 1, 2021.
+You can complete this form digitally, print to PDF and email to firstname.lastname@example.org.
+For those without email or who prefer using US Mail, please complete the form, print and mail to 1935 Wenz Ave, Chaska, MN 55318.The application submission deadline is now extended to midnight on Monday, March 22, 2021.

 The MRA Election Committee will review and approve the list of applicants and make notifications to all applicants of their acceptance to be on the ballot.
 The election will be administered using R2 Sports, so all active USAR/MRA members residing in Minnesota will receive an email ballot the first week of March.
 Voting will take place over a 10 day time period.
 Following the election certification by the MRA Board of Directors, notification of the election results will be posted on the MRA website and emailed out to the membership.